chris2fr/gatsby-site-mannfr/README.md

 ## Changelog v.0.0.3

-1. Put meaningful content in the peekaboo/burger menu Done
+7. Put meaningful content in the peekaboo/burger menu Done
 3. Put in the three flags to change languages per page Done
 4. Hesitate to show a page if not in the language Done
 11. Fix links in markdown files Partially Done

 ## Next Version

+11. Translate template pages
+9. Consider HTML boilerplate
 5. Better manage site content
 6. Consider Netlify CMS
 7. Authors from Ghost
 8. Other content types from Ghost
 9. Editing and proofreading
-10. Consider HTML boilerplate
 11. Rework the presentation of the search results
 1. Delete extraneous pages
 2. Fix header-width on pages without an image